Pregnancy and the Importance of Oral Health

 The short answer is, yes.
 Your oral health affects your overall health no matter your age, or physical condition.
 Oral health is an important part of prenatal care, through the developing years of your child’s life, for both yourself and your child.
 During pregnancy, your oral health will directly impact your unborn child, and after birth, it is important to set a good example and encourage proper oral hygiene and dental care.

 Pregnant women can be more at risk for cavities due to changes in behaviors, like new eating habits.
 Women with many cavity-causing bacteria during pregnancy and after childbirth can transmit these bacteria from their mouth to their baby’s mouth.
-Contact with these bacteria and other sugars at a young and vulnerable age can lead to early childhood cavities and the need for extensive dental care as a child.
+Coming into contact with certain bacteria and consuming certain sugars while still young and developing can lead to dental issues such as cavities that may require more intensive care than usual.
 Frequent snacking or taking a bottle to bed should be avoided at all costs.

 Pregnancy and Oral Health Facts: